-For both minor illnesses/concerns and emergency care, registered nurses and a licensed counselor are on duty 24 hours a day in the Health and Wellness Center, our modern, 14-bed infirmary.
-A physician is always on call in case of emergencies.
+For both minor illnesses/concerns and emergency care, nurses and licensed counselors are on duty Monday through Friday in the Health and Wellness Center, our modern, 14-bed infirmary.

 Four dedicated nurses staff the health and wellness center.
 Collectively, the nursing staff has many years of experience in all areas of pediatrics, including ambulatory care, hospital care of the pediatric inpatient, pediatric intensive care, and pediatric emergency triage.
 Other areas of experience include intensive care nursing, emergency room nursing, and women’s reproductive health.